Pre-departure Security Workshop

 You can analyse and better navigate your environment

 You know what criteria to consider when choosing accommodation or means of transport

 You understand the links between personal safety and stress management

-Please note that it is not a HEAT course (Hostile Environment Awareness Training).
+Please note that this is not a HEAT (Hostile Environment Awareness Training) course.

 Make sure you inform your employer about this workshop, as they may cover the cost.
 Employers have a responsibility to prioritise the health, safety and well-being of their employees.
 By stressing the importance of this workshop, you can encourage your employer to fulfil their duty of care and support your participation.